Core Location: Theory and Mapping

 There are different ways of understanding 7 chords.
-We think the most sticky way is consider the type of triad [Major, minor, diminished in a Major key], and the type of 7 [the Major 7 interval is 11 half steps away from the root, while a minor 7 type interval is 10 half steps].
+We think the stickiest way is to consider the type of triad [Major, minor, diminished in a Major key], and the type of 7 [the Major 7 interval is 11 half steps away from the root, while a minor 7 type interval is 10 half steps].

 We can also think in terms of types of 3rds [how far each tone is to the next].
 Those numbers [5 to the 7] are on the graphic if you would like to integrate that info as well].

 We figured out the triads in a Major key in a previous session.
 We will now take EON until we have 4 tones, rather than just 3.
 When we do this, we get 4 chord qualities from the key: Major 7, minor 7, Dominant 7, and minor 7 flat 5.
 The m7b5 is also known as half-diminished.
 I & IV become Major 7's, the V becomes Dominant 7, the ii, iii, and vi become minor 7's, and the vii chord becomes min7♭5.

 We can see these types of chords written in a number of ways.

 Half diminished symbol can also be shown as a degree sign with a line through it: